jmetev1/practice/html5/README.md

 #### Javascript

-The `index.js` file in the `public` folder is set to be built with [browserify](http://browserify.org/).
-Any change you make to the file will auto-build into `build.js` which the page is including.
-You should be able to edit the file, refresh the page, and see your changes.
 Feel free to use any package, library, or framework available on [npm](https://www.npmjs.com/) to implement the following:

 1. Update the table footer to sum the prices in the table.
 Make sure to format the sum total price in US currency format (with a dollar sign, commas, and 2 decimal points).